(last updated August 7, 2020)

 Painted Oak Nature School will:

-● Have our campers remain entirely separate from the public to the best of our abilities.
+● Have our students remain entirely separate from the public to the best of our abilities.

-● Have a specific drop off zone and pick up zone designated only for Painted Oakers.
+● Have a specific drop off zone and pick up zone designated for each class.

-● Keep our summer program 100% outdoors, which is the safest place to be during this time!
+● Keep our program outdoors as much as possible, which is the safest place to be during this time!
 (As always, we will have a space for shelter if necessary due to the weather.)
 Masks will be required if we go indoors.

-● Situate our tree stump seating further apart than previously placed to enable each child a distance barrier during gathering times.
+● Space our tree stump seating further apart than previously placed to enable each child a distance barrier during gathering times.

 ● Staff will actively monitor children throughout the day for symptoms of any kind, including fever, cough, shortness of breath, rash on body including toes/feet, diarrhea, nausea, and vomiting and children exhibiting signs of illness should be separated from the larger group.

 ● Provide only materials that are easily cleaned, limit sharing of materials, and clean them frequently: as necessary throughout the day, as well as daily at the end of the day.
 These materials will only be used by the same group of children.

-● Teachers will wear masks around their necks, but not on their faces, unless physical distancing is not possible, then they will raise their masks to provide care or comfort to children as needed.
+● While outside, teachers will wear masks around their necks, but not on their faces, unless physical distancing is not possible, then they will raise their masks to provide care or comfort to children as needed.
 If we need to come inside the building at any point teachers will be required to wear masks.

 ● We will allow children to interact normally-however in limited numbers.
 We feel that it is important for children to be children, so we will not interfere with their play unless it feels unsafe to the staff members.

-● Ask a series of short questions daily at drop off to help minimize possible transmission of coronavirus, including a temperature reading within 30 minutes prior to drop-off, as we will track each child’s temperature daily.
+● Ask a series of short questions daily at drop off to help minimize possible transmission of coronavirus, including a temperature reading, as we will track each child’s temperature daily.
 The same protocols are conducted of the staff before beginning their day with the children.

 ● Toys that children have placed in their mouths or that are otherwise contaminated by body fluids will be removed, and will not be returned until they have been thoroughly cleaned.